 Collard Green Wraps filled with sweet potato and quinoa are a tasty light lunch, side dish or appetizer.
 They're super easy to make and full of nutritious ingredients.
 A healthy sandwich alternative.
 Vegan and gluten-free.

 Slice the sweet potato into ½” slices, then cut each slice into ½" strips.
-Toss with 1 tbsp of the oil, 1 tsp of the cumin and salt and pepper.
+Toss with 1 tablespoon of the oil, 1 teaspoon of the cumin and salt and pepper.

 Spread onto a baking sheet in a single layer and bake for 15 minutes or until cooked.